magicleap/MagicLeapXRKeyboard/Packages/MagicLeapXRKeyboard/README.md

 # Magic Leap XR Keyboard
 A keyboard that can be used in any project that supports Unity's XR Interaction Toolkit.
-Demo scene can be found in the samples folder.
+Demo scene can be found in `Assets/MagicLeap/Runtime/KeyboardExample/Scenes/XRKeyboardExample.unity`

+## How to import

+Add the following git url to the [**Unity Package Manager**](https://docs.unity3d.com/Manual/upm-ui-giturl.html): `https://github.com/magicleap/MagicLeapXRKeyboard.git?path=/Packages/MagicLeapXRKeyboard`

+## Scene Setup

+To have the same interactions as in the example scene, make the following changes:
+1. Select the **Game Controller** GameObject from the **XR Rig**
+2. Disable  `Force Grab` from the **XR Ray Interactor**
+2. In the same component, enable `Keep Selected Target Valid`

 ## Standard Layouts